archethic-foundation/libjs/README.md

   An handler is required which supports the observer design pattern.
 A replication confirmation will emit the handler function with the new number of replication number and the maximum number of replication expected.

-  Return the a subscription object that can be cancelled by `cancelSubscription` (see bellow).
+  Return a subscription object that can be cancelled by `cancelSubscription` (see bellow).

   Subscription is automatically closed 1 minutes after the first confirmation.